litrl/litrl_code/README.md

 Litrl Browser is licensed under the GPLv3.

-### Questions and inquiries should be directed to:
-litrlbrowser@gmail.com

 ### If you use Litrl Browser for research we ask that you cite the following:
 Rubin et al., (2019).
 A News Verification Browser for the Detection of Clickbait, Satire, and Falsified News.
 Journal of Open Source Software, 4(35), 1208, https://doi.org/10.21105/joss.01208